fjvallarino/monomer/tasks.md

   - Add user documentation

 Maybe postponed after release?
-  - Make sure WidgetTask/Node association is preserved if node location in tree changes
   - ZStack should set _weIsTopLayer based on used space
   - Button should handle ReleaseBtn instead of Click (allow multi click)
   - Check multiple resize when opening dialogs